Fallout 4: 111 Tips to Survive Survival Difficulty

 Get a silencer for all weapons as soon as possible

 Guns are loud.
 It's as simple as that.
 That's why it pays to reduce your decibels by attaching as many silencers as possible.
-Make sure to go for the gun nut perk, and at rank 1 it's already possible to place a silencer on a pipe weapon.
-At 2 it's possible to attach a silencer to a 10mm pistol.
-At 3 you can outfit hunting rifle, and at 4, the combat rifle and assault rifle all receive silencers.
+Make sure to go for the Gun Nut perk, and at rank 1, it's already possible to place a silencer on a pipe weapon.
+At 2, it's possible to attach a silencer to a 10mm pistol.
+At 3, you can outfit hunting rifle, and at 4, the combat rifle and assault rifle all receive silencers.
 Don't forget that you might find a weapon with a silencer in loot or in a store, too.
-Typically, weapons appear with different tier upgrades a couple of levels before that gun nut perk rank is available.
+Typically, weapons appear with different tier upgrades a couple of levels before that Gun Nut perk rank is available.%in_article_ad_unit24%

 Keep a combat knife, or similar weapon, for stealth kills

-The use of melee weapons cannot be overstated.
-They are extremely effective and with stealth involved, they're ludicrously effective.
-Remember when the ninja perk was discussed?
-With rank 3 of the ninja perk, sneak attacks with melee weapons do 10x the normal amount of damage.
+Melee weapons are extremely important, and with stealth involved, they're ludicrously effective.
+Remember when the Ninja perk was discussed?
+With rank 3 of the Ninja perk, sneak attacks with melee weapons do 10x the normal amount of damage.
 With or without that perk, the general idea with melee stealth is to creep up behind opponents really slowly and click the attack button.
-If the attack is powerful enough, it should trigger a finishing animation instantly killing the victim.
+If the attack is powerful enough, it should trigger a finishing animation, instantly killing the victim.

 You should utilize stealth melee attacks whenever enemies are far apart, since they won't hear the other getting hit like they would with gunshots, even silenced ones.
-Make sure, however, not to go for an attack on an enemies close together, since the other enemy will usually react to the attack.
-As a general rule, an enemy by them self can be removed this way, as can two enemies reasonably far apart.
+Make sure, however, not to go for an attack on enemies close together since the other enemy will usually react to the attack.
+As a general rule, an enemy by themself can be removed this way, as can two enemies reasonably far apart.
 If they're too close, avoid it.